noties/Markwon/markwon-linkify/README.md

 Please note that usage of this plugin introduces significant performance drop due to not optimal implementation of underlying `android.text.util.Linkify`.
-If you have any ideas of how to improve this - PR are welcome!
+If you have any ideas of how to improve this - PRs are welcome!